We provide support and resources to healthcare providers across our district. See the following options for more information.

 ||||

 The measles virus is spread by contact with respiratory particles through inhalation or contact with mucous membranes at short and long range (e.g., airborne).
 These particles can remain suspended and contagious in the air for up to two hours, depending on the number of air changes.
+The virus can also live on surfaces for up to two hours, therefore transmission of measles via fomites is also possible.

 For additional IPAC information see: